tlswg/dtls-conn-id/draft-ietf-tls-dtls-connection-id.md

 of request/response message sizes.

-Additionally, an attacker able to observe the data traffic exchanged between two DTLS peers is able to replay datagrams with modified IP address/port numbers if the optional DTLS replay detection functionality is not in use.
+Additionally, an attacker able to observe the data traffic exchanged between two DTLS peers is able to modify IP address/port numbers without causing the packet to be rejected by the recipient.
+When the optional DTLS replay detection is not in use, such an attacker can also replay the observed packets, and the multiple copies of each packet can have different IP address/port numbers as well.

 The topic of peer address updates is discussed in {{peer-address-update}}.